dlang-community/awesome-d/README.md

 * [wild](https://github.com/Vild/Wild) - Wild build system, used to build the [PowerNex](https://github.com/PowerNex/PowerNex) kernel
 * [XMake](https://xmake.io) - XMake is a crossplatform build system, that incorporated the D language and also has support for DUB repositories.
 * [wox](https://github.com/redthing1/wox) - A highly flexible recipe build system inspired by Make
+* [Meson](https://mesonbuild.com) - An user-friendly and fast open source build system with support for D projects

 <a name="ide"></a>